 For more information, visit the StandAlone student website.

-If you’re juggling your studies with the care of an adult or child dependant, it’s worth knowing what financial support is available.
-On top of your student finance package, you may also be eligible for additional benefits depending on where you live.
-Take a look at our additional funding page for more details.
+On top of your student finance package, you may also be eligible for additional benefits, depending on where you live - take a look at our additional funding page for more details.